DavidAmat/Curso_AWS_Solutions_Architect/Section III Identity Acces Manag & S3/Lab.md

 - We have create a Lifecycle rule applied to the Whole Bucket and have set actions for current and previous versions.

-### 7. Cross - Region Replication
+## 7. Cross - Region Replication

 - Go to **S3** > **Your Bucket** > **Management **
 - There you click on Replication and Add rule:

 <img src="imgs\img28.PNG" width="800px" />

-- **IT REQUIRES VERSIONING to be enabled in the bucket**.
+- **IT REQUIRES VERSIONING to be enabled in the Bucket (Source and Destination Bucket: versioning ENABLED)**.
 - We will replicate the Entire bucket
 - We set a new Destination Bucket.

 <img src="imgs\img29.PNG" width="800px" />

-- Destination Bucket: **the region has to be in a DIFFERENT REGION**.
+- Destination Bucket: **the region has to be in a DIFFERENT REGION (region has to be unique)** .
 You can also change the STO class and ownership of the destination bucket

 <img src="imgs\img30.PNG" width="600px" />